juliusbaechle/QlockToo/README.md

 ## Development Setup And Upload
 Install the libraries and tools below:
  - <a href="https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/">ESP32 board</a>
- - <a href="https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/">ESP32 filesystem uploader</a>
+ - <a href="https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/">ESP32 file system uploader</a>
  - Packed libraries in `/libraries` folder

 Select following board settings in your Arduino IDE: